lakshmi-kannan/lakshmi-kannan.github.com/_source/about.md

 I work for [Rackspace](http://www.rackspace.com) where I'm currently help building and maintaining [next generation monitoring system][3].

-If you want to get in touch, you can email me at **tomaz at tomaz dot me**
+If you want to get in touch, you can email me at **lakshmi at lakshmikannan dot me**

 [1]: {{ page.url }}
 [2]: http://libcloud.apache.org